nerdschoolbergen/shellscripting/solutions/exercise-3.md

 ```

-*Instead of storing the path of the file or folder you want to check, can you pass it inn as a parameter to the script?
+*Instead of storing the path of the file or folder you want to check, can you pass it in as a parameter to the script?
 (E.g. `./filecheck.sh /home/myfolder`).*

 ```bash
 # Check if the parameters were passed.
 Exit if not.